Tietokilta/tikweb-cms/README.md

 ## Settings dump

-Strapi saves some settings to database.
-In order to share these across deployments, dump the settings using:
+Strapi saves some settings in the database.
+In order to propagate these to the repository and eventually production, dump the settings using:

 ```
 npm run config-dump